redhat-developer/lsp4ij/docs/LSPSupport.md

 As those extension points support `any` language, `textDocument/documentLink` works out of the box.

-Here is an example with the `Qute language server`, displaying an `include` template with an hyperlink renderer (Ctrl+Click opens the document link):
+Here is an example with the [Qute language server](https://github.com/redhat-developer/quarkus-ls/tree/master/qute.ls), displaying an `include` template with an hyperlink renderer (Ctrl+Click opens the document link):

 ![textDocument/documentLink](./images/lsp-support/textDocument_documentLink.png)